 Freezer: Store the unfrosted heart inside cupcakes in a freezer bag or airtight container for up to 30 days.
 Bring to room temperature before frosting and serving.

 - One 9 by 13 inch red velvet cake use a from scratch recipe or a cake mix

 FOR THE CUPCAKES

-- 2 cups flour
+- 2 cups all purpose flour

 - 2 1/2 teaspoons baking powder

-- 1/2 salt
+- 1/2 teaspoon salt

-- 1 cup milk
+- 1 cup whole milk room temperature

 FOR THE VANILLA BUTTERCREAM FROSTING

-- 1 cup unsalted butter, room temperature
+- 1 cup unsalted butter room temperature

-- 2 1/4 teaspoons vanilla
+- 2 1/4 teaspoons vanilla extract

-- 4 1/2 cups powdered sugar, sifted
+- 4 1/2 cups powdered sugar sifted

-- 1/4 cup milk
+- 1/4 cup whole milk

 - a pinch of salt

-- Preheat oven to 350 degrees F. Line a cupcake tin with liners.
+- Preheat oven to 350 degrees F. Line a cupcake pan with liners.
 Use a marker to make a small dot at the fronts of your cupcakes so that you will know which direction the hearts are facing once baked and frosted.

 - Add the dry ingredients alternatively with the milk, scraping down the sides as you go.
-Beat well.

 - Fill the cupcake tins at least 1/3 of the way with the cupcake batter.
 Place the hearts in the middle, making sure the bottoms are touching the bottom of the tin.
 Gently spoon additional batter around the top part of each heart.
 (The hearts will be still be sticking out on top before and after baking).

 - Bake for 10-12 minutes.
 Begin checking the cupcakes at 10 minutes.

 - Remove the cupcakes from the tin and allow to cool completely on a cooling rack.